MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 3. A list of environments are displayed under the **Environments** section.
 4. Select the required environment.

-## Copy survey to another environment
+## Copy a survey to another environment

 You can create a copy of your survey in the same environment or in another environment.
 To copy a survey to another environment: